 Business savings accounts also tend to have higher account minimums that personal savings accounts.
 However, businesses still tend to use them as an integral part of a savings and growth strategy.

-For businesses that want to grow their savings beyond the interest rates offered in a savings account (or don’t want to let surplus funds get eaten away by inflation in a checking account), a corporate investing account can be a smart choice.
+For businesses that want to grow their savings beyond the interest rates offered in a savings account (or don’t want to let surplus funds get eaten away by inflation in a checking account), a business investing account can be a smart choice.
 A corporate investing account invests in GICs, mutual funds, stocks and bonds, and ETFs in order to grow your money.
-Opening a corporate investing account can also be beneficial for businesses that might expect to weather some good years and bad years.
+Opening a business investing account can also be beneficial for businesses that might expect to weather some good years and bad years.
 Why take profit at a time you’re earning a lot when you can wait for a slow year when be charged a lower income tax rate?

 However, the difference between a business investing account and a checking or savings account is that the tax rate on withdrawals from corporate investing accounts are much higher than from other accounts.
 So it makes sense for businesses to keep the funds they need quick access to in a checking account.